35 Curious Vaping Statistics & Facts to Spark Your Interest

 New vaping statistics are very intriguing, to say the least.
 On the one hand, the revenues are getting higher.
 On the other, the number of underage vapers is reducing, all thanks to the global coronavirus pandemic.

 Ever since the first e-cigarette was introduced, vape products have been hailed as a more discreet, more affordable, and safer alternative to smoking.
-Even the most vocal opponents can’t deny that vaping cannabis offers the fastest-acting relief for medical users.
+Even the most vocal opponents can’t deny vape facts about vaping cannabis offers the fastest-acting relief for medical users.
 However, vaping is not without risks.

 Did you know that vaping doesn’t really help people quit smoking?
 Or that cannabis vaping is on the rise among teens and that e-cigarette use contributes to young people becoming addicted to nicotine?